xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Multitenant software provides each tenant a segregated environment (work data, settings, list of credentials, etc.), simultaneously serving multiple tenants.
 From a tenant’s perspective, each has its dedicated software installation, although, in reality, they are all sharing one.

 With multitenant software, tenants share the resources of one installation without affecting each other or only in predefined and controlled ways.

+## YAML

+Compared with XML and JSON, YAML is much simpler in presenting the same data.

+Must have a space after colon ":" in Key-Value Pair.
+Sibling should have the same dents, but how many spaces do not matter.

+YAML in Kubernetes:

+- always contains four keys and they are the root/top properties.
+  - apiVersion: v1 of Kubernetes objects, like Pod
+  - kind: type of object to create; e.g. Pod, Server, Deployment
+  - metadata: data about the object; e.g. name, labels (dict); after labeling, it is easy to group these pods
+  - spec: specification on the additional information for the object; depend on the object; a list of containers
+- fe

+can use some extension or plugin to hight the syntax error or validate the content